-The Company may periodically become subject to legal proceedings and claims arising in connection with on-going business activities, including claims or disputes related to patents that have been issued or that are pending in the field of research on which the Company is focused.
-The Company is not a party to any material litigation and does not have contingency reserves established for any litigation liabilities.
+We may periodically become subject to legal proceedings and claims arising in connection with on-going business activities, including claims or disputes related to patents issued to us or that are pending.
+We are not a party to any material litigation and have established no contingency reserves for any litigation liability.